conda-forge/cfep/cfep-03.md

 While this is a small set of packages we need a protocol to upload builds on conda-forge anaconda channel that are built off-CIs (local builds).

+Note that this is a "last resort" option and we should always try to build on CIs first!

 ## Specification

 The protocol we propose is: